 Once you’ve purged the clutter, you’re in a much better position to see how much space you need for the things you plan to keep.

 Give some thought to how you use your kitchen.
 What are the most accessible cupboards and drawers?
 You’ll want to store frequently-used things there.
 Which ones are challenging to use?
 That’s where stuff you rarely need belongs.
 (Pro tip: Those annoying half-cabinets above the fridge are a great place for the stash of candy you’re hiding from the kids.
 Or cooking utensils and serving ware that you only use for holidays.
 Your call.)

-Putting your food into air-tight containers protects it from household pests and helps it stay fresh.
+Putting your food into air-tight containers protects food from household pests like pantry moths and helps it stay fresh.
 Opt for square, flat-topped clear containers: they take up less space and are stackable, plus you can see what’s inside at a glance.
 (I use these, which come with reusable chalkboard labels.)

 Clear, unlidded bins are a great way to keep your groups tidy.
 Instead of going through several different cupboards searching for ingredients, liners, and decorations, you just have to grab the bin to bake a batch of cupcakes and start cooking.